filisko/testable-functions/README.md

 ## Usage

-The package provides two main classes to work with: `FakeFunctions` used for testing environments and `Functions` used for production.
+The package provides two main classes: `FakeFunctions` used for testing environments and `Functions` used for production.

 Those two classes allow you to use PHP's built-in functions and language constructs (require_once, include, echo, print, etc.) without having to worry about tests.